Club Nacional de Football 1927 tour of North America: U.S. games

 The following game was against the American League, with Nacional acclaimed by the spectators after a 4–2 victory; rough play was "absent".
-Nacional then drew, 1–1, against the Fall River Marksmen before a crowd of 7,000.
+Nacional then drew, 1–1, against the Fall River F.C. before a crowd of 7,000.
 Afterwards, a rematch against the Brooklyn Wanderers was played and the game was eagerly awaited because of the previous game's riot.
 Nacional won 2–0, and the game was played without incident.

 The game against Boston, before 7,000 spectators, was suspended with Boston leading 3–2 because of disturbances on the pitch.
 After the referee awarded a penalty which was protested by the Nacional players, Boston's McArthur was hit; this led to a brawl of all the players, provoking a pitch invasion of 2,000 people from the stands.
 The police intervened, leading the Uruguayan players to the locker room and providing a police escort from the stadium.
 Two Boston players and two women who had entered the pitch in the fight were slightly injured.
 This, the third fight in seven games, raised doubts that the tour would continue.
 Uruguayan Consul General Joseph Richling intervened on Nacional's behalf so the tour could continue.

 Nacional defeated Detroit 2–1, Cleveland 3–0, St. Louis 4–1 and flamboyant West champions Chicago Sparta 1–0.
 After four straight wins Nacional requested permission from the United States Football Association to play Hakoah of Austria, who were also touring North America.
 Although José María Delgado sent a letter to the Association Secretary, he failed to obtain a venue for the game.
 The following day, Chicago defeated Nacional 3–2.
 The last two U.S. matches were victories against Philadelphia (4–1) and the Brooklyn Wanderers (2–1).